- Home

 How to balance study and life during the holidays

-While keeping on top of study during the Christmas break is important, you should also enjoy time off.
-Try our suggestions to achieve the right balance.
+While keeping on top of your studies during the Christmas break is important, you should also enjoy time off.
+To achieve the right balance, try our study tips for the holidays.

-Plan what you need to study and when during your holidays.
-Setting this out at the beginning will help you to determine how much time to spend studying and how much time you’ll then have to relax.
-This will be a necessary step towards achieving balance while you're not at school.
+Organising your time is vital to help you balance rest and study.
+Plan what you need to learn and when during your holidays.
+Setting this out at the beginning will help you determine how much time to spend studying and how much time you’ll then have to relax.
+This will be a necessary step towards achieving balance while you're not at school or uni.

-Part of having a flexible study plan is to evaluate how it’s going.
-You should have an idea of how effective your plan is after a few days, whether it’s aligned with how you study best, and if there are any changes that need to be made.
+Part of having a flexible revision plan is to review how it’s going.
+You should have an idea of how effective your plan is after a few days, whether it’s aligned with how you revise best, and if there are any changes that you need to make.
 This will ensure that you’re maintaining a healthy balance of work and rest.

-Choose a designated study space.
+Choose a designated space for your studies.
 It could be at your desk, a lounge table, or in your parents' home office.
-Having a consistent place of study will train your brain to know that when you’re there, you’re in study mode and you need to focus.
+Having a consistent place for revision will train your brain to know that when you’re there, you’re in study mode and you need to focus.

-It’s ok to have a couple of study spaces if you like to move around.
-But ensure you only use these spaces for study.
-For example, if you study in bed, you’ll train your brain to associate being in bed with an active study brain.
+It’s ok to have a couple of spaces for studying if you like to move around.
+But ensure you only use these spaces for revision.
+For example, if you do your studies while in bed, you’ll train your brain to associate being in bed with an active study brain.
 When bedtime comes, you’ll struggle to fall asleep and you’ll impair your sleep routine – negatively affecting your mood, concentration and focus the next day.

-No balance can be achieved without sufficient sleep.
-Sleep is integral to your overall health and wellbeing.
-You’ll find it difficult to focus, achieve your study goals, and enjoy your time off after a lack of sleep.
-Create your study plan with the importance of sleep in mind, prioritising 8–9 hours each night.
+Make sleep a priority.
+No balance can be achieved without enough sleep.
+Sleep is integral to your health and wellbeing.
+You’ll find it difficult to focus, achieve your revision goals, and enjoy your time off after a lack of sleep.
+Create your revision plan with the importance of sleep in mind, prioritising 8–9 hours each night.

 Don’t compare

 Comparison’s the thief of joy.
-Your friends may have different study plans than you and may spend more or fewer hours studying and relaxing each day.
+Your friends may have different plans for revision during the holidays and may spend more or fewer hours studying and relaxing each day.
 But they’re not you.
 Only you’ll know how to achieve your balance of study and life.

-Do ask friends for advice on how they’re achieving balance, but don’t feel compelled to copy what they’re doing.
+Do ask friends for advice for their holiday study tips and how they’re achieving balance, but don’t feel compelled to copy what they’re doing.
 Learn what works best for you.
 After all, there's only one version of you.

 Related articles